 In 1959, Save the Children and Oxfam produced the film A Far Cry, which showed how far Korean children were from basic housing, food, education and healthcare.
 The BBC showed the film on Easter Sunday that year.

 By the end of the 1950s, most of the organisation's money was going towards work in Asia.

 Save the Children is non-political and non-sectarian, and has a philosophy of international co-operation.
 But international politics affect the organisation.

-- The Iron Curtain compelled it to withdraw from some areas in post-war Eastern Europe, such as Poland, Yugoslavia and Hungary.
+- The Cold War between the West and the Soviet Union compelled it to withdraw from some areas in post-war Eastern Europe, such as Poland, Yugoslavia and Hungary.

 - It was forced to withdraw from some areas in the Middle East following the Suez crisis in 1956.

 The Fund now had full medical and welfare teams in 17 countries and its total help, including that in Britain, extended to 26 countries in Europe, Asia, Africa and the West Indies.
 Freedom from Hunger projects were beginning to show results in Korea, Morocco, Nigeria and the West Indies.

 The 1960s were hailed as the 'development decade'.
 Western governments and the public were prepared to give money and resources for development projects.

 We were able to get more funding for long-term development projects and emergency response.
 We:

 - participated in the Freedom from Hunger Campaign, which aimed to prevent the causes of famine and food shortages